 Amy Klobuchar, Democratic Senator and Chair of the Antitrust Subcommittee, claims that Apple and Google have abused their power to “exclude or suppress apps that compete with their own products” and “charge excessive fees that affect competition”.

 “The only way apps can get to consumers is through one of these two platforms, which are owned by just two companies,” Klobuchar said.
 “The best thing to do here would be to admit that we have a huge monopoly problem across the board, and put in some stiffer rules and standards to address it.”

-During an antitrust hearing earlier this year, Microsoft president Brad Smith argued that the App Store impedes competition far more today than when his company was found guilty of antitrust practices back in 2001.
+During an antitrust hearing earlier last year, Microsoft president Brad Smith argued that the App Store impedes competition far more today than when his company was found guilty of antitrust practices back in 2001.